-ought to be made to go as far as have found but very little difference store and inquired regarding a ma-chine that suited his fancy.
-"Well," the soil and prevent checking.
-Where said the salesman, "the cost of one the ground is dry and the surface winter visiting his relatives at Lex- is \$35 with a dozen records, but you left checked and no timely rains have the can buy two for \$60 and get three come to pack the soil, however, the dozen records."
+The children neither tardy nor ab- know what it was to draw a check, yield over five bushels an acre when sent during the past month are Wes- and the only pay checks he ever saw roots are exposed thru surface crackwere those drawn by his friends.
+Af- ing, farmers are considering this a ter living in Alliance for several profitable practice this spring.
+The months he finally was transferred to experiment station has found that Teddy Montgomery, Frank Mont-gomery, Frank Kendall, Opal Nick-drew a pay check for the first time good as rolling alone, and that roll-Crawford, and unusual to relate, harrowing after rolling was not as The county agricultural agents ought to be made to go as far as have found but very little difference possible.
+He went to a phonograph in yield where spring rains have been store and inquired regarding a ma- regular and timely enough to pack "Well," the soil and prevent checking.
+Where said the salesman, "the cost of one the ground is dry and the surface is \$35 with a dozen records, but you left checked and no timely rains have ington, returned Wednesday to the can buy two for \$60 and get three come to pack the soil, however, the dozen records."
 Pete bought the usual increase in yield has followed two machines and ordered them sent from rolling.
-The agronomists caurecords.
+The agronomists cauup to the house with the three dozen tion against rolling ground when it records.
 His wife wanted him to is wet.
-If the soil is dry, rolling buy a molasses pitcher so he went to aids in forming a surface mulch and THE OMAHA NEBRASKAN Subscriptions to Richard L. Metcalfe's paper, The Omaha Nebraskan, will be received at The Herald office at the regular subscription price of \$1.50 per year.
-Mr. Metcalfe is con-Thousands keep on suffering ceded to be one of the best editorial Coughs and Colds through neglect writers in America.
+If the soil is dry, rolling buy a molasses pitcher so he went to alds in forming a surface mulch and THE OMAHA NEBRASKAN Subscriptions to Richard L. Metcalfe's paper.
+The Omaha Nebraskan.
+No Use to Try to wear Out Your Cold will be received at The Herald office at the regular subscription price of \$1.50 per year.
+Mr. Metcalfe is conceded to be one of the best editorial writers in America.
 Herald readers and delay.
-Why make yourself an all know him, by reputation if not personally, and no doubt many of them would like to become regular Cold?
-Coughs and Colds sap your readers of his paper.
-We shall be pleased to forward your subscription at any time HERALD PUBLISHING CO.M 5731-Jan14-tf another bakery.
-The Manewals now In view of the fact that the Ne- have their oven and sales room in
+Why make yourself an all know him, by reputation if not personally, and no doubt many of them would like to become regular readers of his paper.
+We shall be pleased to forward your subscription at any time.
+HERALD PUBLISHING CO.M.
+5781-Jan14-tf Have Moved Bakery Shop E. Manewal and some have moved. their bakery to 111 Box Butte aveaue, the place formerly occupied by another bakery.
+The Manewals now In view of the fact that the No- bave their oven and sales room by spending the day over the wash-tub and among the steam and discomforts of washday?
+If so, give our quick service a trial and become one of the happy, satisfied women who have the family washing done in our up-to-date, modern establishment.
+Our quick auto delivery wagon will call promptly for the clothes and deliver them just as promptly to your door.
+We Guarantee Our Work to be satisfactory and you will find that our prices are very reasonable and as cheap as you can do the work for yourself.
+PHONE 100.
+Alliance Steam Laundry